Conlee History, Family Crest & Coats of Arms

 Early History of the Conlee family

-Another 195 words (14 lines of text) covering the years 1014 and 1641 are included under the topic Early Conlee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Conlee research.
+Another 83 words (6 lines of text) covering the years 1014 and 1641 are included under the topic Early Conlee History in all our PDF Extended History products and printed products wherever possible.

 Conlee Spelling Variations